 The volunteers warn that if Ukraine is not defended, the “Russian bear” will not stop there.

 Akhmed, who requested that his real name not be used, has lived in Europe for more than 10 years.
 A year ago, he moved to Mykolayiv in southern Ukraine to join a Chechen volunteer battalion that was already forming.
-When Russia launched its all-out invasion of Ukraine in late February, he was ready to fight.
+When Russia launched its all-out invasion of Ukraine, he was ready to fight.
 Moscow has been an adversary for almost three decades.